itsToggle/plex_debrid/README.md

 1. Run the script! (google "how to run a python script" ;) )
 2. The script will guide you through the initial setup.
 3. You're done!
-5. Choose option '1' to run the download automation.
+4. Choose option '1' to run the download automation.
 Choose option '2' to explore or edit the Settings or open the "settings.json" file the script creates after the first run.
+5. Read the rest of the README!

 ## Managing your Plex Content: